-My colleagues and I are conducting the first randomized controlled trial to determine whether or not the progression of early Alzheimer’s disease may be reversed by a comprehensive lifestyle medicine program, based on pilot data as well as other relevant studies of less-intensive interventions.
+My colleagues and I are conducting the first randomized controlled trial to determine whether or not the progression of early Alzheimer’s disease may be slowed, stopped, or perhaps even reversed by a comprehensive lifestyle medicine program.

 This program includes a whole foods plant-based diet low in fat and sugar with nutritional supplements; moderate exercise; stress management techniques; and support groups.

 This clinical research is being conducted via the non-profit Preventive Medicine Research Institute (a 501(c)(3) public foundation) in collaboration with other institutions.
 The primary endpoint measure is cognitive function testing.

 We are also studying changes in telomere length at Dr. Elizabeth Blackburn’s lab at UCSF; changes in the microbiome at Dr. Rob Knight’s lab at UCSD; inflammatory biomarkers; and measuring changes in gene expression and proteomics at Dr. David Sinclair’s lab at Harvard.
 These will provide insight into mechanisms by which lifestyle changes may possibly affect the progression of Alzheimer’s disease.

 In this study, 100 patients who have early Alzheimer’s disease in the San Francisco Bay area are being enrolled and are randomly-assigned to one of two groups.
 Both groups will be tested at baseline using these state-of-the-art measures.